A Benchmarking Study of Vision-Based Robotic Grasping Algorithms: A Comparative Analysis: Experiments

-To thoroughly assess the performance of the grasping algorithms, we conducted evaluations and comparisons in diverse experimental conditions: The algorithms were tested in both simulated and real-world environments to evaluate their effectiveness in different contexts.
-We also tested the algorithms in the two different background textures as shown in Fig.~\ref{fig:obj}.
-Additionally, we tested the algorithms under varying lighting conditions (60 lux and 340 lux) to determine their robustness in real-world scenarios.
-In total, we did $960$ experiments thus far ($10$ objects $\times$ $6$ poses $\times$ 2 background textures $\times$ 2 lighting conditions $\times$ 4 algorithms).
+To thoroughly assess the performance of the grasping algorithms, we conducted evaluations and comparisons in diverse experimental conditions as summarized in Table \ref{tab:baseline-additional-comparison}.
+The algorithms were tested in both simulated and real-world environments to evaluate their effectiveness in different contexts.
+We systematically varied various experiment parameters to assess and compare the performance of the algorithms in different conditions as follows: We tested the algorithms in the two different background textures as shown in Fig.~\ref{fig:benchmarking_workflow} under varying lighting conditions (60 lux and 340 lux) to determine their robustness in real-world scenarios.
+We conducted experiments with two parallel jaw grippers: the Franka gripper and the Robotiq gripper.
+Furthermore, we utilized two different cameras: Realsense D435 and ZED 2i.
+The depth from the RealSense camera was susceptible to noise and influenced by changes in lighting, while the ZED 2i camera incorporated an internal ML algorithm for precise depth prediction.
+In addition, we conducted some of the experiments in two different laboratories under the supervision of different researchers to assess the reproducibility of our results.
+In total, we conducted 5040 distinct experiments, considering each instance of testing a single object grasp as an individual experiment.
+This encompasses 3 trials, 10 objects, 6 poses, 2 background textures, 2 lighting conditions, 2 cameras, 2 grippers, 2 manipulators, and 4 algorithms.